ibrahim65432/SentenceSplitter/README.md

 In input, that is where you put the textfile.

-For example, attached is the TestCorpus-PennTreebank.txt , so you will run it with:
+For example, example.txt will run with:

-java Project TestCorpus-PennTreebank.txt
+java Project example.txt

 The result should be sentences split.